AnastasiaKarpenko/KotlinBasics/README.md

 Constants
 - you either create an top object (should be imported prior to usage)
 - or create a top variable
+- it is good to group several constant values and put it in the same object
+- Top level properties will be difficult to track , where the things are in a sense.